Cervical screening test

 A risk-based approach

 The CST uses an HPV DNA test to detect the presence of oncogenic HPV types known to be associated with a higher risk of developing significant cervical abnormalities.
 The HPV test is more sensitive than cytology, so it can be performed less frequently.

-Asymptomatic women who test negative for oncogenic HPV are at low risk of developing cervical cancer and only need to be screened every 5 years.
+Asymptomatic patients who test negative for oncogenic HPV are at low risk of developing cervical cancer and only need to be screened every 5 years.

-Symptomatic women and those with a history of high-grade cervical pathology will have both an HPV and LBC test (Co-test) performed,regardless of their HPV result.
+Symptomatic patients and those with a history of high-grade cervical pathology will have both an HPV and LBC test (Co-test) performed,regardless of their HPV result.